GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 - Workloads: Chat inference, batch processing, continuous generation

-I ran each test scenario for at least 30 minutes to capture steady-state behavior, and I repeated critical measurements three times to account for variability.
-The methodology probably isn't publication-worthy, but it was rigorous enough to inform my decision-making.
+I ran each test for at least 30 minutes to capture steady-state behavior.
+Repeated critical measurements three times for variability.
+The methodology isn't publication-worthy, but rigorous enough for decision-making.

 What I Learned: Five Surprising Findings